Polar Bears (The Naked Brothers Band)

-"Polar Bears" is the 26th, 27th and 28th episodes of the second season of the television series The Naked Brothers Band which premiered on June 6, 2008 on Nickelodeon.
-The episode is in the format of a rockumentary-mockumentary musical episode.
-The episode was written and directed by Polly Draper and stars her musical prodigious sons Nat Wolff and Alex Wolff, real life brothers who portray themselves.
-It tells of the siblings' who, along with their bandmates, take a ride on their tour bus to New Orleans, Louisiana.
-The plot chronicles around Alex's ambitions to save the polar bears by preserving the environment, as well as a conflict in which Rosalina is suspicious of Nat when he becomes very close to his childhood friend "Little" Grace.
+"Polar Bears" is the thirteenth, fourteenth and fifteenth episodes of the second season of the television series The Naked Brothers Band, which premiered as a television movie special on Nickelodeon on June 6, 2008 to 1.7 million viewers for children aged 6–11; it was the second most watched show for the week in that age group.

+The TV movie episode is in the format of a rock-mockumentary.
+Polar Bears is written and directed by Polly Draper, who also serves as showrunner, and the show stars her sons, Nat Wolff and Alex Wolff, the lead singer-songwriter and drummer, respectively.
+The TV movie tells of the siblings' who, along with their bandmates, take a ride on their tour bus to New Orleans, Louisiana.
+The plot chronicles around Alex's ambitions to save the polar bears by preserving the environment, as well as a conflict in which Rosalina is suspicious of Nat when he becomes very close to his childhood friend "Little" Grace (Grace Cartwright).
+George Lopez and Phil Collins are featured making cameo appearances.

-The episodes was viewed by 1.7 million viewers who were aged 6–11; it was the second most watched show for the week in that age group.
-It also earned Draper a Writers Guild Award for Children's Script: Long Form or Special.
+Polar Bears earned Draper a Writers Guild Award for Children's Script: Long Form or Special.